-Here the instrument is configured for SIMS, SNMS and XPS by addition of the Omicron Argus spectrometer with 128 channel detector and DAR400 dual anode X-ray source.
+Here the instrument is configured for SIMS, SNMS and XPS with the addition of the SPECS PHOIBOS 150 analyser and dual anode x-ray source.

 A rotation drive allows the sample to be positioned at the optimum angle for XPS or to make angularly resolved measurements.